 Tasty & Unique Michigan Food

 There is nothing like the familiar foods of home.
-If you have spent any time in Michigan, you will find many posts for our love of Faygo RedPop, BetterMade potato chips, and Vernor's ginger ale.
+If you have spent any time in Michigan, you will find many posts for our love of Pasties, Faygo RedPop, BetterMade potato chips, and Vernor's ginger ale.
 That is only the beginning.
-Michigan has unique and tasty varieties of comfort food dishes spanning from Michigan's Upper Peninsula to the Ohio and Indiana border.
+Michigan has unique and tasty varieties of comfort food dishes originating from Michigan's Upper Peninsula to the Ohio and Indiana border.
 We hit upon some of the top delicacies that the Great Lakes State loves to enjoy.

 Win Schuler’s Bar Scheeze

 This spicy cheese spread can be found on most holiday tables and tailgate fests during the Michigan college football season.
 Michigan cooks pride themselves with making homemade versions.
 Schuler’s Restaurant and Pub in Marshall Michigan produced this horseradish-cheese spread until 1984.
 Now Win Schuler's Bar Cheese it is a national brand and available in many stores in the Midwest.
 Serve with hard rye crunchy garlic crackers it is a perfect happy hour addition to a festive table.
+Our favorite recipe for this savory delight is below.

 Famous Bar Scheeze Spread Recipe